me-box/zestdb/docs/README.md

 ```

 which could return the last 10 values from both sensor1 and sensor2 that begin with a specific serial number.

+#### Performance

+ZestDB has been designed to provide fast writes but can also support fast reads using the ```/ts/<id>/last``` API when the data in a time series is in ascending order or ```/ts/<id>/first``` API when the data in a time series is in descending order.
+This feature relies on reading values directly from memory and will begin functioning after an initial warm up period at startup.

 ### Interprocess communication (IPC)